CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 This insert provides expansion rules and clarifications for use with all _Middle-earth Collectible Card Game_ (_MECCG_) products.

-{: .note }
+{: .note-dk }
 > **Note:** For a copy of these rules in larger type with more examples send a request and a self-addressed, stamped envelope to ICE, P.O.
 Box 1605, Charlottesville, VA, 22903.
 Alternatively, visit our home page on the WWW (http://www.ironcrown.com).

 ### Minion Cards (_Clarification_)

-_MEDM_ includes minion cards—a new type of card with a new type of template—the background is iron with a "rusted" purple tint.
+_MEDM_ includes _minion cards_—a new type of card with a new type of template—the background is iron with a "rusted" purple tint.
 In _MEDM_, minions are used as hazards called _agents_.
 An agent is a hazard that represents an individual that has been sent on a covert mission by the Dark-lord or one of his Dark Lieutenants.
 However, not all agents are minions.
 The two agents on the normal hazard template are "non-Minion agents:" _My Precious_ and _Lobelia Sackville Baggins_.

 The concept of minions used in a non-agent fashion will be introduced in _Middle-earth: The Lidless Eye_ (a stand-alone expansion due out in the Spring of 1997).
-In _The Lidless Eye_, minions will be used like characters, but each minion will be under the influence of one of Sauron 's Dark Lieutenants.
+In _The Lidless Eye_, minions will be used like characters, but each minion will be under the influence of one of Sauron's Dark Lieutenants.

 ### Permanent-events (_Clarification_)